delftswa2018/desosa2018/mattermost/chapter.md

 ## External Entities and Interfaces

-- The software is offered under either an [MIT Licence](https://www.mattermost.org/licensing/) or an [Apache License v2.0](https://www.mattermost.org/licensing/)
+- The software is offered under either an [MIT License](https://www.mattermost.org/licensing/) or an [Apache License v2.0](https://www.mattermost.org/licensing/)
 - Mattermost is used by high profile companies and institutions [[11]](#abou11) such as Uber, TU Delft, Symantec, Samsung, Wargaming.net etc.
 - Mattermost also has integrations for various services such as [Bitbucket, Jira, and Jenkins, etc.](https://about.mattermost.com/community-applications/)
-- Mattermost is developed by community contributors, core commmiters, staff developers and product managers
+- Mattermost is developed by community contributors, core committers, staff developers and product managers
 - Communication is done through their own Contributors Mattermost Channel, forums, GitHub and Jira
 - Docker provides a virtual machine for Mattermost servers to run and test on
 - Mattermost is mainly developed in Go and ReactJS